gmdsi/GMDSI_notebooks/README.md

 ## Part 0: Introductory Background

+> After completing this module, learners should be able to:
+>   - Describe the structure and components of the synthetic Freyberg model.
+>   - Apply the `pyemu` Python package to interface with PEST/PEST++.
+>   - Discuss the mathematical concepts that underpin the PEST/PEST++ software.
+>

 Part 0 serves as the foundation, providing essential background material.
 Learners are encouraged to reference notebooks in Part 0 to polish their understanding of concepts they encounter in Parts 1 and 2.
 Part 0 is not intended to be a comprehensive resource for all background material, but rather to establish a solid understanding of the basics.
 The explanations of mathematical concepts are intended to be accessible through visualization and descriptions related to everyday concepts and modelling concepts.

 Each notebook in Part 0 is standalone and covers a unique topic.
 These include: